* Russia's birth rate fell after Soviet Union's demise

 MOSCOW, Oct 3 (Reuters) - A dearth of young people joining Russia's workforce because of a low birth rate will shave several percent off potential economic growth in the next five to six years, Economy Minister Maxim Oreshkin said.

-In an interview at the Reuters Russian Investment summit, he said the labor shortage made it hard for technology companies, among others, to recruit staff they need -- hurting a sector the government has identified as vital to reviving economic growth.
+In an interview at the Reuters Russian Investment summit, he said the labour shortage made it hard for technology companies, among others, to recruit staff they need -- hurting a sector the government has identified as vital to reviving economic growth.

 Russia's birth rate hit a low in 1999 after living standards fell following the Soviet Union's collapse.
 The impact is being felt now as people born at that time reach school-leaving age.